 QUESTIONS

-As little kids, we sometimes look up in the sky and wonder.
-And there are a lot of deep and weighty issues to wonder about.
-The following short videos ask great questions about the nature of God, Jesus, and Christianity.
+The following short, animated videos ask more great, and sometimes deeper, questions about the nature of God, Jesus, and Christianity.
 They present logical arguments to some of the biggest questions that have been asked since the dawn of time.
 From one of the video’s notes: “Reasonable Faith features the work of philosopher and theologian Dr. William Lane Craig and aims to provide in the public arena an intelligent, articulate, and uncompromising yet gracious Christian perspective on the most important issues concerning the truth of the Christian faith today.”

 The keyword is reasonable.
 We must go for humble, sensible, and wise discussions that seek understanding and build confidence.
 Too often Christians share their faith with a standard of certainty and it’s often communicated in demeaning arrogancy.
 Certainty is only a standard that God can attain to.
 We finite humans can only get to a standard of reasonableness with humility.
 We are always learning to make sense of our reality.